 - People’s Planning Academy: Developed in partnership with the Indianapolis Neighborhood Resource Center and offered in-person and on Channel 16 during October and November 2017 and online until the beginning of the Stakeholder Committee process in 2018, the free Academy provides training on planning and zoning, how planning addresses the four core values of health, resiliency, inclusion, and competitiveness, and on the Land Use Pattern Book.

 - Advisory Committees: Statutory-required township-based Citizens Advisory Committee members are appointed by the Mayor, City-County Council, Metropolitan Development Commission, and Township Boards.

 Mapping Phase: Development of the actual Marion County Land Use Plan that maps the Pattern Book classifications to actual geographies in Marion County.

-- Stakeholder Committee: Graduates of the open People’s Planning Academy as well as appointed members of township Citizen Advisory Committees will participate in mapping workshops with city planners across Marion County.
+- Stakeholder Committee: Graduates of the open People’s Planning Academy as well as appointed members of township Citizen Advisory Committees will participate in mapping review sessions with city planners.

 - Public Engagement

 - Online: Primary public participation will occur through an online mapping system, allowing all residents the ability to see the land use maps as they evolve and provide critical input into the process at their convenience

 - Remote Offices: City planners will hold scheduled daytime and evening office hours at several locations across Marion County, allowing for personal interaction of the public with city planners.